liuxuan30/LXUILabel/README.md

 # LXUILabel
 UILabel whose UIEdgeInset is configurable on Xcode interface builder

-Simply drag the files into your project, and change UILabel's class to LXUILabel.
+Simply drag the files into your project, and change UILabel's class to LXUILabel (and wait Xcode update).

 A moment later the insets can be changed on interface builder